Victor von Halem: Life and career

 Von Halem was born in Berlin but spent his childhood in Portugal and Italy.
 He studied singing at the Musikhochschule München under Else Domberger.
 Recommended by Herbert von Karajan, he made his stage debut in 1965 at the Deutsche Oper Berlin, and was a member of the company for the next 30 years, singing many leading bass roles and described as "a defining singer" of the house.
 His roles included Sarastro in Mozart's Die Zauberflöte, Rocco in Beethoven's Fidelio, Saint-Bris in Meyerbeer's Les Huguenots.
-Verdi's Ramfis in Aida and King Philipp in Don Carlo, Wagner's Gurnemanz in Parsifal, Hagen in Götterdämmerung, King Marke in Tristan und Isolde, Landgraf Heinrich in Lohengrin.
+Verdi's Ramfis in Aida and King Philipp in Don Carlo, Wagner's Gurnemanz in Parsifal, Hagen in Götterdämmerung, King Marke in Tristan und Isolde, König Heinrich in Lohengrin.
 He appeared in the 1979 world premiere of Wilhelm Dieter Siebert's opera Der Untergang der Titanic.

 The New York Times critic Harold C. Schonberg, who had seen von Halem in a 1975 performance of Mussorgsky's Boris Godunov at the Deutsche Oper described him as "a giant of a man with a voice to match".

 As a guest singer von Halem made his debut at the Vienna Staatsoper in 1978 as The Grand Inquisitor in Verdi's Don Carlo, a role he would reprise at San Francisco Opera in 1998 and the Paris Opera in 2010.
 He made his La Scala debut in 1994 as Hunding in Wagner's Die Walküre.
 His other Wagnerian roles included Gurnemanz at the Spoleto Festival of 1987, Hans Sachs in Die Meistersinger von Nürnberg there in 1992, Hermann in Tannhäuser at the San Francisco Opera in 1994, the title role in Der fliegende Holländer at the Detroit Opera in 1997, and Titurel in Parsifal at the Paris Opera in 2008 and at La Monnaie in Brussels in 2011..
 Nigel Jamieson wrote of his role debut as Hans Sachs in The Times: